tinuva/SDRPlusPlusBrown/docs/tx.md

 * "Lock" - locks the trequency knob.
 Because you use your fingers while talking, you sometimes want to stay on the frequency.
-* "Zoom/", "Volums/", "Brightness/" toggles the function of the upper encoder / knob.
+* "Zoom/", "Volume/", "Brightness/" toggles the function of the upper encoder / knob.
 * "Audio Cfg" opens audio settings
 * "Soft tune" - generates sine wave.
 Press again to stop.
+The hardware tone generation of HL2 is not used.
+The amplitude of sine wave is controlled by "TX Soft PA".
 * "TX" - transmit button.
-TX is on while it's pressed.
+TX is on while finger is pressing.
 Microphone sounds are transmitted to the air.
+Note the hardware "Volume Up" button on Android also works as TX.
 * "End QSO" - go back to the Search mode.

 On the top you see the oscilloscope of your audio input, as processed.